Crochet Faux I-Cord Edging – A Simple Double Slip Stitch

 bright crochet granny shawl

-I’ve made another shawl.
+I’ve crocheted another Granny Triangle Shawl.
 I couldn’t help myself.
 When I saw Drops yarn on sale the weekend before last, I had to buy some.
 It was for research purposes; I wanted to try out my granny triangle shawl pattern again.
-Take a look on Etsy, it’s for sale!

 Colourful crochet granny shawl.
 Free pattern.

-My original pattern is good and wintery.
-This time however, I wanted something with more of a drape.
-I chose Drops Baby Merino this time (it’s 4 ply) and added a chain between each cluster.
-I’d not used it before and I’m already using it again (another shawl pattern)!
+My original crochet pattern is woolly and wintery.
+This time, I wanted something with more of a drape.
+I chose Drops Baby Merino this time (it’s 4 ply) and added a chain between each cluster to create the looser fabric.
+I’d not used this yarn before and I’m already using it again (another shawl pattern)!
 I like it, it’s good.

 My crochet granny triangle shawl.

-I thought the colours were a bit more summery and the drapey 4 ply would make it less stifling for the season.
+I thought the colours in this granny triangle shawl were a bit more summery, and the drapey 4 ply would make it less stifling for the season.
 I’m really quite pleased.
-I used a 3.25mm hook.
+I used a 3.25mm hook with this weight of yarn.

 blocking

-I was very well behaved because I actually managed to block it.
-A cheats method of blocking but blocking nevertheless.
-I pinned it out directly on to the carpet (whilst I was watching the telly) and sprayed it with water.
+I was very well behaved because I actually managed to block my shawl.
+It’s an easy method of blocking, but blocking nevertheless.
+I pinned it out directly onto the carpet (whilst I was watching the telly) and sprayed it with water.
 Just enough to lightly dampen it.
-I left it for a few hours and to make sure it was dry, I got the hair dryer on it.
-I wouldn’t advocate this method because somewhere along the line I will no doubt, end up ruining something.
+I left it for a few hours to dry naturally.
+But to make sure it was dry, I also got the hair dryer on it.

 Simple crochet edging.

-I love the simple edging.
+I love the simple scallop edging for this triangle granny shawl.
 It’s not hard to do.
-I changed the colour sequence as I didn’t want to buy loads of different balls just to do a couple of rows of each colour.
+I changed the colour sequence for this version of the shawl as I didn’t want to buy loads of different colours just to do a couple of rows of each.
 It still is essentially the same thing as the original.
-It’s four 50gram balls of the green and one each of the other two.
+This time, I used 4 balls of green and one each of the other two shades.
+Each ball is 50 grams.

-Even though it was something I made up, I forgot how to do the edging so I dutifully followed my own pattern.
+Even though it was something I made up, I forgot how to do the edging, so I dutifully followed my own crochet pattern.
 It worked too (but I shouldn’t let on that I was surprised, of course it worked!).
 I should confess that I did have to bodge the corner/point.
-By adding the chains between clusters it changed from multiples of three to multiples of four.
-I had a skip a stitch here and there whilst making the scallops so that the middle cluster actually ended up in the middle.
-It’s not noticeable.
-Promise.

 An easy crochet granny shawl.
 Free pattern.